beakerbrowser/homebase/README.md

 #### dashboard.port

+Default: `8089`

-The port to serve the [prometheus metrics dashboard](#metrics-dashboard).
-Defaults to 8089.
+The port to serve the [Prometheus metrics dashboard](#example-using-a-metrics-dashboard).

 ### dats

-A listing of the Dat archives to host.
+A listing of the Dat archives to seed.

-You'll need to configure the DNS entry for the hostname to point to the server.
-For instance, if using `site.yourhostname.com`, you'll need a DNS entry pointing `site.yourhostname.com` to the server.

 ```yaml
 dats: